vegaprotocol/specs/protocol/0066-VALW-validator_tendermint_weights.md

 2. give each of the validators the following number of self-staked tokens: `2000`
 3. wait for the delegation to become active in the next epoch
 4. when the epoch begins verify that the delegation went through
-5. check that Tendermint weights for the validators are `2000`

 ### Non-uniform stake check (<a name="0066-VALW-002" href="#0066-VALW-002">0066-VALW-002</a>)
 1. set up a network with 5 validators
 2. give the first `4` validators `1000` of self-stake each.
 Give the last validator `500`.
 3. wait for the delegation to become active in the next epoch
-4. check that Tendermint weights for the first `4` validators are `2222` and the last validator `1111`.

 ### Zero stake check  (<a name="0066-VALW-003" href="#0066-VALW-003">0066-VALW-003</a>)
 1. set up a network with 5 validators
 2. give the first `4` validators `1000` of self-stake each.
 Give the last validator `0`.
 3. wait for the delegation to become active in the next epoch
-4. check that Tendermint weights for the first `4` validators are `2500` and the last validator `1`.

 ### Update at the start of epoch check (<a name="0066-VALW-004" href="#0066-VALW-004">0066-VALW-004</a>)
 1. set up a network with 5 validators
 2. give the first `4` validators `1000` of self-stake each.
 Give the last validator `0`.
 3. wait for the delegation to become active in the next epoch
-4. wait for 1000 blocks to pass
-5. check that Tendermint weights for the first `4` validators are `2500` and the last validator `1`.
+5. check that Tendermint weights
 6. just before epoch 0 ends the last validator self-stakes `500`.
 7. epoch 1 starts
-8. it's not yet been 1000 blocks from when the last validator self-staked but we see that Tendermint weights for the first `4` validators are `2222` and the last validator `1111`.
+5. check that Tendermint weights

 ### Sanity check if everyone unstakes and undelegates (<a name="0066-VALW-005" href="#0066-VALW-005">0066-VALW-005</a>)